jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 For instance, suppose we wish to maximise the yield of a target molecule, while suppressing the formation of certain unwanted side products.
 To do this, we would set the yield of our target molecule as our lead property (i.e. the one that we wish to optimise), while asserting that the concentration of certain unwanted side products should not exceed specified values.
 The lead property is handled by the objective function, while the other properties are handled by the constraint function.

 ### Writing Your Chemical Optimisation Files
 Your experimental objective function should take the general form shown below, where *run_reaction* is a function that controls your experimental equipment and launches a sequence of reactions at the conditions specified in SNOB.next. *run_reaction* should return an array containing the values of all relevant properties at each set of reaction conditions.
-The property values can be stored as a *n*-by-*m* array in SNOB.valuesToPass, where *n* is the number of experiments and *m* is the number of output properties.
+The property values should be stored as a *n*-by-*m* array in SNOB.valuesToPass (where *n* is the number of experiments and *m* is the number of output properties), allowing them to be retrieved later by the constraint function.
 In the code below we have assumed that values for the lead property are stored in the first column of output_properties.
 Hence, the objective function returns the first column of output_properties when called.

 ```
 function f = my_objective_function(SNOB)